nut-tree/website/docs/tutorial-screen/find.md

 })();
 ```

-First things first, we're setting up our import on line 1.
+First things first, we're setting up our imports on line 1 and 2.

 Line 4 sets our `resourceDirectory`, although the most interesting thing happens in line 6: Actually searching the image.

-`screen.find` will load your template image from your configured resource directory.
-It will scan your **main** screen for the template image and if it finds a match, it'll return the [Region](https://nut-tree.github.io/apidoc/classes/region.html) it located the template image in.
+`screen.find` will scan your **main** screen for the provided template image and if it finds a match, it'll return the [Region](https://nut-tree.github.io/apidoc/classes/region.html) it located the template image in.
 Images are matched on a per-pixel basis.
 The amount of matching pixels is configurable via `confidence` property on the `config` object.
 `confidence` is expected to be a value between 0 and 1, it defaults to 0.99 (which corresponds to a 99% match).